History of games: Africa

 The most widespread of the native African games is Mancala.
 Mancala is a family of board games played around the world, sometimes called "sowing" games, or "count-and-capture" games, which describes the gameplay.
 The word mancala:منقلة comes from the Arabic word naqala:نقلة meaning literally "to move".
 The earliest evidence of Mancala consists of fragments of pottery boards and several rock cuts found in Aksumite in Ethiopia, Matara (now in Eritrea), and Yeha (also in Ethiopia), which have been dated by archaeologists to between the 6th and 7th century CE.
 More than 800 names of traditional mancala games are known, and almost 200 invented games have been described.
 However, some names denote the same game, while some names are used for more than one game.
 Today, the game is played worldwide, with many distinct variants representing different regions of the world.
-Some historians believe that mancala is the oldest game in the world based on the archaeological evidence found in Jordan that dates around 6000 BCE.
+Some historians believe that mancala is the oldest game in the world based on the archaeological evidence found in Jordan that dates around 6000 BC.
 The game might have been played by ancient Nabataeans and could have been an ancient version of the modern mancala game.

 Americas

 Archaeologist Barbara Voorhies has theorized that a series of holes on clay floors arranged in c shapes at the Tlacuachero archaeological site in Mexico's Chiapas state may be 5000-year-old dice-game scoreboards.
 If so this would be the oldest archaeological evidence for a game in the Americas.

 Dice games were popular throughout the Americas.
-Patolli was one of the most popular board games played by mesoamerican peoples such as the Mayans, Toltecs and Aztecs, it was a race game played with beans or dice on square and oval-shaped boards and gambling was a key aspect of it.
+Patolli was one of the most popular board games played by Mesoamerican peoples such as the Mayans, Toltecs and Aztecs, it was a race game played with beans or dice on square and oval-shaped boards and gambling was a key aspect of it.
 The Andean peoples also played a dice game which is called by the Quechua word pichca or pisca.

 One of the oldest known ball games in history is the Mesoamerican ballgame (Ōllamaliztli in Nahuatl). Ōllamaliztli was played as far back as 1,400 BC and had important religious significance for the mesoamerican peoples such as the Maya and Aztec.
 The game evolved over time, but the main goal was to keep a solid rubber ball in play by striking it with various parts of the body or with tools such as rackets.
 The game may have served as a proxy for warfare and also had a major religious function.
 Formal ballgames were held as ritual events, often featuring human sacrifice, though it was also played for leisure by children and even women.

 The indigenous North American peoples played various kinds of stickball games, which are the ancestors of modern lacrosse.
 Traditional stickball games were sometimes major events that could last several days.
 As many as 100 to 1,000 men from opposing villages or tribes would participate.
 The games were played in open plains located between villages, and the goals could range from 500 yd to 6 miles apart.